totalcaos/GeneralImmersionDay/ec2lab/README.md

 In this example we will launch a Windows Server 2019 instance with the IIS web server installed upon boot.

-Sign into the AWS Management Console and open the **Amazon EC2 console** https://console.aws.amazon.com/ec2.
+Sign into the AWS Management Console and open the **Amazon EC2 console**  **https://console.aws.amazon.com/ec2.**

 Click on **Launch Instance**

 ![EC2-1](ec2-1.PNG)

-Scroll down and click Select on the Windows Server 2019 Base AMI
+Scroll down and click Select on the Windows Server 2019 Base AMI (shown in the picture below)

 ![EC2-2](ec2-2.PNG)